SUMMARY CMI

 - Teriparatide Lupin is a clear and colourless liquid.
 Do not use if solid particles appear or if the solution is cloudy or coloured.

-Follow the instructions in the user manual on how to take care of your medicine properly.
+Follow the instructions in the Pen User Manual at the end of this leaflet or inserted in the pack, on how to take care of your medicine properly.

 Keep it where young children cannot reach it.